Are you considering a career at the Missouri Department of Transportation (MoDOT) or the Missouri State Highway Patrol (MSHP)?

 Did you know that MoDOT and MSHP employees experience not only a rewarding career, but also a generous benefit package?

 The MoDOT & Patrol Employees’ Retirement System (MPERS) would like to help you get a comprehensive view of the benefits package you will receive as a benefit-eligible MoDOT or MSHP employee.
-Below is a brief summary of just some of the benefits you will receive.
+Each tab below contains a brief summary of some of the benefits you will receive.
 If you would like more detailed information, please visit the MoDOT or MSHP employee benefits website.

 This tool will provide you with an idea of what your total benefit package is worth.
 Enter your anticipated salary, choose your leave accrual and member type and the tool will do the calculations for you!

 Generous is the word that best describes paid time off at MoDOT and MSHP.
 Employees earn 10 hours of sick leave a month.
 Sick leave balances can build from year to year with no maximum.
 In the event you retire directly from active employment, your sick leave balance can translate into service credit toward your retirement, thereby increasing your benefit payment.